anyWareSculpture/playground/angular-socket-io-im/README.md

 - ~~Include list of user name, and corresponding proximity in status bar~~
 - ~~FIX send current status of other users when another user logs in, not just on change~~
 - ~~Move status bar into index.jade, present on every page~~
-- Don't want status bar on login page, as won't recieve any login broadcast events unless logged in
+- Don't want status bar on login page, as won't recieve any login broadcast events unless logged in .
+Create shared directive for status bar to add it to applicable pages
-- button to log out / reset proximity
+- Button to log out / reset proximity
+- BUG listening for logout seems buggy... will sometimes not pick up changes.

 ### Chat box
 - ~~Populate username in messages list on message send~~